 Two things I can tell you about writing fiction: It’s hard work It only gets harder When I say it’s hard work, I mean it takes far more than just jotting down what your imagination dictates.
 The greater part of writing is rewriting.
 There are stories that practically write themselves, and once you get to the end and read it again, the plot is pretty much good as is.
 But then there are stories you agonize over every step of the way.
 You rewrite them a million times and when you finally get to the end you realize you need to rewrite it a hundred times more.
 That’s just the nature of the beast.
-The thing about it is you get pickier as you grow.
-Your first books flow smoothly because you have no expectation of yourself, other than to get the story on paper.
-But after several rounds of […]
+The thing about it is you… Read More »Writing Tip: The Right Story is Worth the Struggle

 I had planned to wait until later to share this, but am apparently incapable of the slightest smidgen of patience.
 So here is a teaser from my next planned release, Prince of Deceit. 🙂 Enjoy!
 (Yes, that is my voice narrating.)

 Updates on what’s coming up and what’s in the works, plus a sneak peek excerpt from Prince of Deceit.